mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

   Now, it's straightforward: Create a managed backfill with the `--shredder-mitigation` parameter, and you're set!
 - The process automatically generates a query that mitigates the effect of shredder and which is automatically used for that specific backfill.
 - It supports the most common data types used in aggregates.
-- Prevents an accidental backfill with shredder mitigation on non-pre-validated tables.
+- Prevents an accidental backfill with shredder mitigation on not pre-validated tables.
 - Clearly identifies which aggregate tables are set to use shredder mitigation.
 - Documents each process run, along with its purpose.
 - Provides a comprehensive set of informative and debugging messages, especially useful during first-time runs where many columns may need updating.